zhiwei-w-luo/perp-dex-tools/README_EN.md

 - `--grid-step`: Minimum distance in percentage to the next close order price (default: -100, means no restriction)
 - `--stop-price`: For BUY direction: exit when price >= stop-price.
 For SELL direction: exit when price <= stop-price.
 (Default: -1, no price-based termination)
 - `--pause-price`: For BUY direction: pause when price >= pause-price.
 For SELL direction: pause when price <= pause-price.
 (Default: -1, no price-based pausing)
+- `--aster-boost`: Enable Boost mode for volume boosting on Aster exchange (only available for aster exchange)

 ## Logging